Photo by AJ_Watt from Getting Images Signature via Canva.com

 If you’re willing to dive into a few larger projects to increase your home’s value, then paying closer attention to areas with a high return on investment will serve you well.

 Start with the room where buyers spend the most time: the kitchen.
-An updated kitchen is high on everyone’s priority list.
+It's one of the best renovations to do before selling, as an updated kitchen is high on everyone’s priority list.
 And while some homebuyers are willing to renovate to transform it into their dream space, others are not.
 Instead, hand those move-in-ready buyers your kitchen on a silver platter.

 What are homebuyers looking for, exactly?
 They want a high-functioning, spacious, and organized cook space.
-If your kitchen appears small with limited storage and outdated appliances and finishes, then discuss with your real estate professional whether it makes sense to replace the hardware, countertops, and fixtures, or even consider tearing down a wall to expand the space.
+If your kitchen appears small, with limited storage and outdated appliances and finishes, decide whether it makes sense to replace the hardware, countertops, and fixtures, or even to tear down a wall to expand the space.

 But what if you don’t have the time or money to make updates?
-We’re all familiar with the pace of military moves that don’t always lend themselves a lengthy timeline.
+Military moves don’t always lend themselves to a lengthy timeline.
 Is it necessary to gut the room and start from scratch?
-Not necessarily.
+Not in every circumstance.

-Since most homeowners might see a return of 50-60% on a complete kitchen overhaul, it’s not a bad idea to stick to simple updates and avoid over-improving, which can result in a loss of money at the time of sale.
-Home sellers typically see a 60-80% return on investment (ROI) for minor kitchen remodels, recouping most costs.
+Since most homeowners might see a return of 50 to 60% on a complete kitchen overhaul, it’s not a bad idea to stick to simple updates and avoid over-improving, which can result in a loss of money at the time of sale.
+Home sellers typically see a 60 to 80% return on investment (ROI) for minor kitchen remodels, recouping most costs.

 It might only take a few updates to freshen up the kitchen and attract buyers: